The Recognition of the Yazidi Genocide

 The Yazidi men are being slaughtered, the women and children captured and enslaved.
 The women and girls are subject to rape (including girls as young as 6, and if the rape is followed by pregnancy, forcible abortions as well), torture, and forced religious conversion.
 The captured boys were also forcibly converted and indoctrinated with the extremist views of ISIS to serve as soldiers.
 ISIS is killing both the people and the Yazidi culture.

-Seniors members of Yazda and human rights advocates have been pleading the case of the Yazidi people, but thus far to little avail.
-Most recently, Nadia Murad, herself a survivor of ISIS enslavement, participated in an event in Australia to address the crimes ISIS has committed against minorities in Syria and Iraq and attempts to have the ISIS survivors relocated to Australia.
+Senior members of Yazda and human rights advocates have been pleading the case of the Yazidi people, but thus far to little avail.
+More recently, Nadia Murad, herself a survivor of ISIS enslavement, participated in an event in Australia to address the crimes ISIS has committed against minorities in Syria and Iraq and attempts to have the ISIS survivors relocated to Australia.

 ISIS has stated outright that they aim to eliminate the Yazidi population.
 Those who are captured are forced to convert, those who will not convert are killed.
-By destroying the homes and communities as well, surviving Yazidi can never return to their homes.
+By destroying the communities of the Yazidi as well, survivors can never return to their homes.

 For those who have already been killed in ISIS attacks, Yazda is attempting to document the bodies remaining in mass graves to provide closure to families.
 Those who still live in Iraq and in unsafe refugee camps need resettlement options, but the ICC is refusing to hear these cases for a minimum of six years.
 Six more years living under the constant threat of extermination in Iraq and Kurdistan, or without adequate food and shelter in a refugee camp.
 This is unacceptable.